znsio/specmatic-documentation/documentation/service_virtualisation.md

 ### Why Use Qontract

 There are many tools you can use for service virtualisation.
 Qontract however compares the stub setup (called expectatations) with the given contract to ensure that they are in sync.
 The same contract is used by the provider when running [contract tests](/documentation/contract_tests.html).
+Since the consumer sets expectations on it's stubs that match the contract, and the provider API is built to adhere to the same contract, the integration between the consumer and provider stays intact.

+Additionally, the contract spec is human-readable.
+So contracts can be circulated around by email, chat, etc when the API design is under discussion.

 ### Stub without expectations